Hannesde4/1617.nmdad1.gitnotes/README.md

+> My personal AHS information:

-Hello,
+Hello, </br>

-I'm Hannes De Baere.
+I'm Hannes De Baere. </br>

-I'm a webdeveloper student @ Arteveldehogeschool
+I'm a webdeveloper student @ Arteveldehogeschool </br>

-Everything you find here is for the course of New Media Design & Development (NMDaD)
+Everything you find here is for the course of New Media Design & Development (NMDaD) </br>

 Mappen